-When you have fulfilled all degree requirements, you will earn your Harvard University degree: Master of Liberal Arts (ALM) in Extension Studies, Field: Development Practice.
+When you have fulfilled all degree requirements, you will earn your Harvard University degree: Master of Liberal Arts (ALM) in Extension Studies, Field: Global Development Practice.
 Degrees are awarded in November, March, and May, with the annual Harvard Commencement ceremony in May.

 Degree Guidelines and Policies